OMW Lancer Review – OMG this is good.

 This new brand is aptly named On My Way EV, and it’s on its way with its debut board Cavalry.

-OMW Calvary is another premium heavy-duty All-Terrain Board
+OMW Cavalry is another premium heavy-duty All-Terrain Board

-OMW Calvary is pretty similar to the Evolve Renegade, a premium board designed to have a ton of power and a lot of battery and to handle rough terrains.
+OMW Cavalry is pretty similar to the Evolve Renegade, a premium board designed to have a ton of power and a lot of battery and to handle rough terrains.

 Similarly, it uses a flexible Trampa-style deck.